 Pearl Harbor Aviation Museum is committed to supporting individuals who dream of a future in aviation.
 The Museum’s Scholarship Funds perpetuate our mission and vision, enabling recipients to pursue training and education to accomplish their goals.

-The Col. Robert P. Moore Scholarship offers two different options to assist Hawaii residents with the support and incentive needed to continue their study.
+The Col. Robert P. Moore Scholarship offers two different options to help deserving students with the support and incentive needed to continue their study.

 Initial Pilot Training: Supports Hawaii residents in acquiring their initial FAA aircraft pilot certificate.
 The scholarship can be used for any level pilot certificate, including: 1) private, sport, recreation, and 2) in any category of aircraft—airplane, rotorcraft, glider, or LTA.
 Drone pilot certification is NOT approved.

 FAA Certified Flight Instructor (CFI): Awarded to Hawaii-based FAA Commercial Pilots (or ATPs) getting their initial or additional FAA Certified Flight Instructor (CFI) certificate in any FAA Category aircraft.
 The applicant must have already satisfactorily completed the FAA-required written test(s) for the CFI certificate, if applicable.
 A copy of the test completion certificate(s) must be provided with the scholarship application.